NixOS/nixos-homepage/src/content/blog/newsletters/2019_11-nixery-nixfmt-and-cachix-releases-nixcon-2019-tickets-a-job-and-first-impressions-post.md

 ---
-title: "#11 - Nixery, nixfmt and Cachix releases, NixCon 2019 tickets, a job and first impressions post"
+title: '#11 - Nixery, nixfmt and Cachix releases, NixCon 2019 tickets, a job and first impressions post'
 date: 2019-07-31
 description: The things that we love tell us what we are - Thomas Aquinas
 ---